stella-systems/stellanow-sdk-typescript/README.md

 npm install stellanow-sdk
 ```

-> **Note**: If the package is not yet published, this is a placeholder.
-Check the [GitHub repository](https://github.com/stella-tech/stella-now-sdk) for the latest release status or build from source using `npm install` in the repository.

 ## Configuration

 The SDK supports OIDC authentication via `OidcMqttAuthStrategy` and integrates with an MQTT sink.
 Configuration is managed through environment variables and provided objects.